CGenie/data-exchange-formats/README.md

   ```

 Advantages of schema-based protocols is that the encoded message doesn't have to include the schema
-which results in messages of smaller size and faster encoding/decoding.
+which results in messages of smaller size and faster encoding/decoding (compare with `JSON` where
+every serialized string also contains all schema info, object keys, etc).
 Also basic validation is for free.

 JavaScript is special because it doesn't allow to run `FFI` code in browser.
 Thus, performance-wise, `JSON` is the
 preferred format.
 That's why if you use something else, aim for schema-based ones for more type-safety and